2022-2026 ACTION AGENDA EXPLORER

 Nutrient balance in marine water

-Onsite septic system compliance
+Onsite sewage system compliance

-Onsite septic system failures
+Onsite sewage system failures

-Onsite septic system inventory: documented systems
+Onsite sewage system inventory: documented systems

-Onsite septic system inventory: suspected systems
+Onsite sewage system inventory: suspected systems

 This indicator reports on direct, field-based measurements of the ratio of silicon to nitrogen, at representative spatial and temporal scales for the Puget Sound ecosystem.
 This will enable an understanding of whether Puget Sound has a nutrient balance that supports lipid-rich diatoms all year round, creating the base of the Puget Sound food web.